djstein/2018-study-guide/README.md

 * data-\*

 ## HTTP Protocol

+### HTTP
-HTTP: hypertext transfer protocol
+- hypertext transfer protocol
+- Functions as request-response protocol in client-server computing
+#### HTTP Methods/Verbs
-- Functions as request-response protocol in client-server computing HTTP Methods/Verbs: indicate action to be performed on resource.
+- indicate action to be performed on resource.
 - Include GET, POST, PATCH, PUT, DELETE.
 - One resource (URL) can have multiple methods
 - HTTP requests say give me this or do something on a server.
 - HTTP response says I did this or take this <resource> with success/error messaging.
-Status Codes:
+- Status Codes:
   1. Informational 1XX
   2. Successful 2XX: 200 OK
   3. Reidrection 3XX: 304 Not Modified (cached asset has not changed)